 - Abnormal blood flow: We often see mildly increased leakage enzyme (ALT, AST) and ALP activities in dogs with shunts, along with hemogram abnormalities (see above).
 Otherwise, we need to perform more specific tests of portal blood bypassing the liver, such as bile acids.

-- Defects in concentrating ability: In hepatic insufficiency, decreased production of urea will affect establishment of medullary hypertonicity and affect the ability of the kidney to concentrate urine, in the absence of renal disease.
+- Defects in concentrating ability: In hepatic insufficiency, decreased production of urea by a dysfunctional liver (>70-75% loss synthetic function ) will affect establishment of medullary hypertonicity and affect the ability of the kidney to concentrate urine, in the absence of renal disease.
+This may result in an inadequately concentrated urine when the kidney is asked to retain water (e.g. hypovolemia).

 - Dipstick abnormalities: The most important abnormality is a positive reaction for bilirubin on the dipstick (that is confirmed by tablet versions of the test if the color reaction is weak or the urine is strongly colored).
-This is because, in all species other than the dog, bilirubinuria is abnormal and indicates cholestasis.
-Dogs, particularly male dogs, can have a 1+ reaction for bilirubin (and rarely up to 2+) in concentrated urine, but a 1+ bilirubinuria in dilute urine (USG < 1.008) would be clearly abnormal and indicate excessive bilirubinuria and underlying cholestasis.
+Bilirubin in the urine must be water soluble so bilirubinuria is due to conjugated or direct bilirubin.
+Thus, in all species other than the dog and the ferret, bilirubinuria is abnormal and indicative cholestasis with increases in direct bilirubin in blood.
+In fact a biilrubinuria usually precedes bilirubinemia in early cholestasis as the kidney excretes the excess direct bilirubin, lowering values in blood.
+Dogs, particularly male dogs, can have a 1+ reaction for bilirubin (and rarely up to 2+) in concentrated urine (>1.030 USG), but a 1+ bilirubinuria in dilute urine (USG < 1.008) would be clearly abnormal (as would a 3+ bilirubinuria in concentrated urine) and indicate excessive bilirubinuria and underlying cholestasis.
+Ferrets are reported to have small amounts of bilirubin in the urine (unknown cause) (Orcutt 2003).

 - Crystals: Ammonium biurate crystals can form in the urine in dogs and cats with portosystemic shunts due to decreased metabolism with subsequent high serum concentrations of ammonia.
 They can also be seen in certain dog breeds, e.g. Dalmations, with inherited defects in urate metabolism.